BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 **WARGEAR**

-- Armour
+- [Armour]
-- hand weapon
+- [Hand Weapon]
 - Horn of Gondor

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic March
+- [Heroic March]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Defence
+- [Heroic Defence]

 **OPTIONS**

-- Shield: 5 points
+- [Shield] - 5 points
-- Elven cloak: Free
+- [Elven Cloak] - Free

 **SPECIAL RULES**

 - **Horn of Gondor** `ACTIVE`

-A war horn, where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
+A [war horn][War Horn], where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
 If they fail, Boromir wins the Duel roll.

 - **Protect the little ones!** `PASSIVE`

-Whilst within 3" of friendly Fellowship Hobbit models, Boromir gains Fearless, and may re-roll failed To Wound rolls when making Strikes.
+Whilst within 3" of friendly Fellowship Hobbit models, Boromir gains [Fearless], and may re-roll failed To Wound rolls when making Strikes.

 </div>